↓ Meet our Judges! ↓

 Florian Bellanger is a renowned pastry chef known for his role as a permanent judge on the Food Network’s Cupcake Wars.
-Florian’s love for food manifested itself at an early age, so he knew that his career would take a culinary path.
-As a child, Florian spent his free time baking in the kitchen for his family.
+Bellanger has also been a judge on Celebrity Cupcake Wars and Cupcake Wars: Kids.
+Bellanger’s love for food manifested itself at an early age, so he knew that his career would take a culinary path.
+As a child, Bellanger spent his free time baking in the kitchen for his family.
 Although a childhood allergy to chocolate ironically prevented him from relishing such treats for nearly six years, he outgrew it and passionately dedicated himself to the art of pastries even more.
-When asked to share his thoughts about the John Grieco Scholarship Fund, Florian responded with, “I think it is important to give students a chance to do what they like best – it motivates them and gives them the opportunity to discover new talents.”
-This will be his fourth time serving as a judge for Englewood Idol.
+Bellanger is currently the chef and owner of Mad Mac Macarons, an acclaimed French cookie and pastry company in NYC.
+When asked to share his thoughts about the John Grieco Scholarship Fund, Bellanger responded with, “I think it is important to give students a chance to do what they like best – it motivates them and gives them the opportunity to discover new talents.”
+Florian Bellanger has been an audition and contest judge for Englewood Idol for 4 years.